Josh Naylor Player Props: Guardians vs. Royals

 Josh Naylor At The Plate

-- Among the qualified batters, he ranks 19th in batting average, while his on-base percentage ranks 71st and he is 47th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 17th, his on-base percentage ranks 73rd, and he is 52nd in the league in slugging.

-- He has gone deep in 14.5% of his games this season, and 3.6% of his plate appearances.
+- Naylor will look to extend his four-game hitting streak.
+He's batting .238 with one homer in his last games.

+- In 61.4% of his 70 games this season, Naylor has picked up at least one hit.
+He's also had 22 multi-hit games.

-- In 31 games this season (44.9%), Naylor has picked up an RBI, and in 14 of those games (20.3%) he had two or more.
-He has also driven home three or more of his team's runs in seven contests.
+- Naylor has driven home a run in 31 games this year (44.3%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on seven occasions..

-- He has scored in 20 games this year (29.0%), including multiple runs in six games.
+- He has scored in 20 of 70 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.